YifanShenSZ/Columbus7-Extension/README.md

 1. Installation may fail with intel mpi.
 For now openmpi always works
 2. Replace certain files with their counterparts in Modification

+### Basis set
+* To use special basis, do not run prepinp

+* The basis file ($COLUMBUS/source/iargos/basis/*.bas) format is:
+1. Basis name
+2. Number of basis types
+3. Number of alphas, l + 1, number of contracted basis
+4. Alpha value, contraction coefficients

+* The basis input daltaoin format is:
+1. (s for spherical basis, c for Cartesian basis), type of atoms, unknown flag, unknown flag
+2. Atom number, number of this type of atoms, number of l types, number of s orbitals, number of p orbitals, ...
+3. Atom coordinate
+4. H marking the head of a basis, number of alphas, number of contracted basis.
+Basis are sorted by l
+5. Alpha value, contraction coefficients

 ### MRCI
 #### Computation cost
 * The upper limit of CI expansion on 24 core avx2 processor computer in 2019 is ~ 200,000,000